hugoles/hugoles/README.md

 <!--
 **hugoles/hugoles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on -->
 i make projects for my personal development and academic stuffs.
-I have few projects, so i would love to be part of one.
+I have few projects, so i would love to be part of more.

 Linkedin:
 <br/><p align="left">